 - Optional: Sisal cord rope from a home improvement store.
 Sisal comes in a variety of widths.
 The wider the rope, the longer it will last.
 You’ll need approximately 50 feet of rope.

 How to Make It

-1. You’ll want the scratcher to be at least as long as your cat from the tip of her nose to the tip of her tail.
+1. You’ll want the scratcher to be at least as long as your cat from the tip of his or her nose to the tip of the tail.
 This way, it will be tall enough for her to get a good stretch.
 We measured ours at 34 inches to leave a little extra.